ljaaskela/velk-ui/docs/ui/traits.md

 ```

 Multiple visuals on the same element are grouped by phase.
 All `BeforeChildren` visuals draw in attachment order before any child visuals, then all `AfterChildren` visuals draw in attachment order after all descendants.

+3D visuals don't carry a phase; they depth-sort through the depth buffer rather than a painter's algorithm.

 ## Render traits